 1. Raw Squirrels

 Did you know that squirrels are one of the most common animals globally?
 However, they’re one of the worst animals you can eat for long-term survival.
-While it’s fine to cook and eat them occasionally, you won’t want to do it in a survival situation.
+While cooking and eating them occasionally is OK, you won’t want to do it in a survival situation.

 Squirrels are rodents that carry a variety of parasites and bacteria.
-If you try to eat them raw, you’re sure to get sick.
+You’re sure to get sick if you try to eat them raw.
 Even if you cook them, it’s still not worth eating them—unless you have no other options.

 These rodents can also cause Creutzfeldt-Jakob disease, a very rare brain disease.
 Squirrels can carry prion proteins, which damage your brain by creating holes in the tissue.
 Most people prefer to avoid eating squirrels even in emergencies due to the risk.
 They also carry many parasites.